awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-component-configuration.md

 The report that tells the nucleus whether or not the configuration update is valid\.
 This object, `ConfigurationValidityReport`, contains the following information:
 `status`
 The validity status\.
 This enum, `ConfigurationValidityStatus`, has the following values:
-+ `SUCCEEDED` – The configuration is valid and the nucleus can apply it to this component\.
++ `ACCEPTED` – The configuration is valid and the nucleus can apply it to this component\.
-+ `FAILED` – The configuration isn't valid and the deployment fails\.
++ `REJECTED` – The configuration isn't valid and the deployment fails\.
 `deploymentId`
 The ID of the AWS IoT Greengrass deployment that requested the configuration update\.
 `message`